cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

 Creating a Simple Pipeline
 ==========================
-In this first example, we'll create a pipeline that reads a log file events from a source, parses them into separate fields, and writes them as individual records to a table.
+In this example, we'll create a pipeline that reads log file events from a source, parses them into separate fields, and writes them as individual records to a table.

-1. Start by clicking on *Stream* source in the left panel to add a *Stream* icon to the canvas.
+1. Start by clicking on the *Stream* source in the left panel to add a *Stream* icon to the canvas.
 #.
 Click on the disclosure triangle to the left of the *Transform* label section to show
-   the *Transforms*, and then click the *LogParser* transform to add an icon to the canvas.
+   the *Transforms*, and then click the *LogParser* transform to add another icon to the canvas.

 #.
 Click on the disclosure triangle to the left of the *Sink* label section to show the
    *Sinks*, and then click the *Table* transform to add another icon to the canvas.